View MEMORIAL SERVICES's Obituary on scrantontimes.com and share memories

 May 8, 2020

 Edward "Bear" Koczwara, 77, a proud lifetime resident of West Scranton, died May 8, a day short of his 78th birthday.
-A burial service will be Saturday at 11 a.m. in SS.
-Peter & Paul Cemetery.
+Services will be Saturday at 11 a.m. in St Ann's Basilica.
+Burial is private at the convenience of the family.

 MILDRED ROBACKER